Welcome Future Flyer Families!

 Contact Admission to Discuss a Change of Major (If Applicable)

-If you're thinking about changing your major, please reach out to our recruitment and admission staff as soon as possible — don't wait until you're on campus at orientation.
+If you're thinking about changing your major, please request a change of major online in your Admission Account as soon as possible — don't wait until you're on campus at orientation.
 This will help our orientation team ensure you're placed in the appropriate orientation group and advisors can be prepared to meet you during the academic breakout session.
 This helps to ensure a smooth experience and avoid confusion on a busy and information-filled orientation day!

 On Orientation Day